 Researcher 1 will secure the patient bed to the rolling table using two ratchet straps.
 Straps should be pulled inside the axial table arms.
 The strap most proximal to the exercise device should go across the table immediately forward of the grid plate.
 Cinch the straps down as tightly as possible.
-[Prevents table from translating relative to the rolling base during subject mount/dismount and contraction protocols.]